AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Backing up a Home Menu title (CIA)

-ℹ️ Following this section is **recommended** as you'll be able to restore a Home Menu title if a custom Home Menu title is installed with a CIA file.
+ℹ️ Following this section is **recommended** as you'll be able to restore a Home Menu title if a custom Home Menu title is installed with the CIA file.

 1. Launch GodMode9.